stiantha/DevTools/readme.md

 # Introduction
 Application that serves as a collection of resources for developers.
+The website can be used just like bookmarks, saving resources for when you need them.
 - AI
 - VSCode extensions
 - Cheatsheets